 The Indian denizens of Asiatic Lion family have had a classified status of ‘Endangered’ on the IUCN Red List for long.
 However, that might soon change as the brave big cats are putting up a winning fight in their struggle for existence.

 The golden big cats are thought to have parted away from their African cousins somewhere around 100,000 years ago.
 They once roamed free across all of South – West Asia.
 Today, their fun and frolic are restricted to the Gir Forest National Park in Gujarat.
 This small protected area of 1,412 sq. km is all they have to roam and breed around.

 This is not to say that Gir is, in any way, incompetent or insufficient in their protection and upbringing.
 In fact, it has recorded strikingly impressive growth in the population of Asiatic Lions over the last decade.

 People from all over India and also the neighboring countries visit Gir to catch a glimpse of these golden-haired beasts.
 They are Sasan Gir’s major tourist attractions.

 Hunting and human encroachment into habitat have been the major causes for their dwindling population.
 In the late 1960s, only 180 Asiatic Lions roamed in the jungles of Gujarat.
 Following a consistent decline in numbers, they were allotted the status of ‘Critically Endangered’ in the year 2000.

-Now a celebration-worthy news has arrived from the Chief Minister of Gujarat, Vijay Rupani.
+Now a piece of celebration-worthy news has arrived from the Chief Minister of Gujarat, Vijay Rupani.
 He revealed that an unofficial count has found more than 600 lions in the Gir forest area.
 “Our efforts for lion conservation with the support of local people have yielded good results.
-The number of lions now in Gujarat has reached the 600 mark”, Mr. Rupani was heard quoting.
+The number of lions now in Gujarat has reached the 600 marks”, Mr. Rupani was heard quoting.

-The next Lion Census is scheduled to be conducted in 2020.
+The next Census of Asiatic Lions of Gujarat is scheduled to be conducted in 2020.